It’s a jungle out there. And we the gifted? We’re the moose.

 So, a few changes need to be made if we’re going to thrive in the jungle (because surviving simply isn’t enough anymore).
 Moose deserve to be genuinely happy being their not-so-inconspicuous, uniquely intense selves among the tropical birds and ferns.
 We deserve to have a voice in how the jungle operates, and we need to be able to climb to the tops of the highest trees to get the bigger perspective that we need to navigate this unintuitive terrain.

 There are two rules that my 10-plus years of academic and professional experience have taught me about the ways of the jungle.
 Two brave and important exercises that have become daily practices for me, and while I may be a long way from perfecting them, that’s ok because perfection was never the point.
 I practice to set myself free from the limits and faults that I was taught by cultures that didn’t know how to make sense of me.
 I practice because just like there are systems and ‘rules’ that leave-out our way of being, there are even more ways for adding new ideas and meaning to those systems- for making new rules.

 Rule #1: We must understand our gifted experience

-If I told you that your giftedness came with a unique ability to perceive the world, you'd probably believe me.
-But what if I told you that your unique perception came a gifted culture?
+If I told you that your giftedness came with a unique ability to perceive the world, you’d probably believe me.
+But what if I told you that with that unique perception came gifted culture?